-Awards Conferences Feature Publications Team
+Awards Conferences Headline Publications Team

 Best Poster Award at Computing in Cardiology 2023